 This MSc Chemistry programme allows students to develop a deeper understanding of the subject, whilst building advanced knowledge in aspects of Organic Chemistry; including organic reaction mechanisms, spectroscopy, and synthetic strategy.

 This kind of high-level training is sought after by employers in the chemical industry as well as top academic institutions, working as fundamental research.
 In public sector students can find opportunities in Oil India, Geological Survey of India, Meteorological Survey of India and department of Oceanography.

-6. Duration of the Course: Two year 7.
-Eligibility of the Course: B.Sc with chemistry 8.
-Strength of the Students: As per the University/College rules.
-9. Fees for Course: As per University/College rules.
-10. Admission / Selection procedure: Admission by merit through Registration 11.
-Teacher's qualifications: As per UGC/University/College rules As per UGC/University/College rules 12.
-Standard of Passing: 13.
-Nature of question paper with scheme of marking: As per UGC/University/College rules 14.
-List of book recommended: Included in syllabus
+6. Duration of the Course:Two year7.
+Eligibility of the Course:B.Sc with c8.
+Strength of the Students:As per the b9.
+Fees for Course:As per Univ10.
+Admission / Selection procedure:Admission11.
+Teacher's qualifications:As per UGC12.
+Standard of Passing:As per UGC13.
+Nature of question paper with scheme of marking:As per UGC

+14. List of book recommended: